trimble-oss/website-modus.trimble.com/content/start/index.md

 ### Terra

 [Terra](https://terradesignsystem.com) is based on Trimble branded foundations very similar to Modus.
-It was created to style web based marketing pages, such as product descriptions, and e-commerce pages.
-The scale of its components does not include complex tables and elements that are needed to create web based products.
+It was created to style web-based marketing pages, such as product descriptions and e-commerce pages.
+The scale of its components does not include complex tables and elements that are needed to create web-based products.
 Use Terra for marketing pages and Modus for the design of Trimble branded software products, applications, and services.

 For more information about Terra, please contact Sean Ortiz.